MisterAaronWong/MechaCar_Statistical_Analysis/README.md

 ![ttest](Resources/ttest.png)

 Additionally, T-Tests were performed on each individual lot.
 The goal of these T-Tests were to determine if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 PSI.
+This resulted in a p-value higher than the significance level for for Lots 1 and 2, but a lower p-value than the significance level for Lot 3.
+The sampled mean for all three were very close to the population mean of 1500 PSI.
+Lot 1's mean was exactly the same, Lot 2's mean was ever-so-slightly above, and Lot 3's mean was still relatively close.
+In conclusion, this means the PSI for each manufacturing lot is NOT statisically different from the population mean.
+See the below image for a detailed breakdown:

 ![lotttest](Resources/lotttest.png)